cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

 ### Water-cooled Chiller

-A water-cooled chiller produces chilled water through the basic refrigeration cycle to the chilled water loop to distribute to the facility.
+A water-cooled chiller produces chilled water using the basic refrigeration cycle, which is then distributed through the chilled water loop to the facility.
+The primary systems and components of a water-cooled chiller are shown in Figure 2.
 <a class="continue" href="/documents/systems/water-cooled-chiller"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 <a href="/images/plants/water-cooled-chilled-water-plant/2024_0415_WCCW plant_figure 2 updated.jpg">